 About Kay Day’s ministry

 The Protestant Institute of Arts and Sciences (PIASS) is supported by five Protestant denominations, including the Presbyterian Church (U.S.A.)’s Rwandan mission partner, the Presbyterian Church of Rwanda.
 The school was established in 2010, but its roots go back to the founding of the School of Theology of Butare years earlier.
-PIASS trains students in divinity, education, and community development.
-The school strives to produce graduates who will contribute to Rwanda’s spiritual, intellectual, and socio-economic life.
-PIASS seeks students who are called to be moral pillars of reconciliation, mutual respect, and societal development.
-As a lecturer in English and practical theology, Kay Day will prepares students for pastoral ministry.
+PIASS trains students in divinity, education and community development.
+The school strives to produce graduates who will contribute to Rwanda’s spiritual, intellectual and socio-economic life.
+PIASS seeks students who are called to be moral pillars of reconciliation, mutual respect and societal development.
+As a lecturer in English and practical theology, Kay Day prepares students for pastoral ministry.

 About Kay Day